What is compounded Semaglutide?

 What are the concerns with pregnancy and breastfeeding?

 Women of childbearing potential are encouraged to use contraception during therapy; if pregnancy is desired, stop treatment at least 2 months prior to a planned pregnancy due to its long washout period.
-ALERT the doctor if you suspect that you are pregnant Semaglutide could present a risk to the fetus.
+ALERT the doctor if you suspect that you are pregnant compounded Semaglutide could present a risk to the fetus.
 Stop using this medicine at least 2 months before you plan to get pregnant.
-You should not breastfeed while using Semaglutide.
+You should not breastfeed while using compounded Semaglutide.

 Low blood sugar (hypoglycemia) can make you feel very hungry, dizzy, irritable, or shaky.
 To quickly treat hypoglycemia, eat hard candy, crackers, raisins, or drink fruit juice, or non-diet soda.
 Blood sugar can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.

-What other drugs will affect semaglutide?
+What other drugs will affect compounded semaglutide?

-Most medications do not interfere with Semaglutide.
-Semaglutide can slow your digestion, and it may take longer for your body to absorb any medicines you take by mouth.
+Most medications do not interfere with compounded Semaglutide.
+Compounded Semaglutide can slow your digestion, and it may take longer for your body to absorb any medicines you take by mouth.
 Tell your doctor about all your other medicines, especially insulin or other diabetes medicine, such as dulaglutide, exenatide, liraglutide, Byetta, Trulicity, Victoza, and others.
 Do not use different brands of semaglutide at the same time.

 What happens if I overdose?